iamulya/adk-book-code/README.md

 1. Navigate to the main page of this repository on GitHub.
 2. Click the **`< > Code`** button.
 3. Go to the **Codespaces** tab.
-4. Click **"Create codespace on main"**.
-GitHub will prepare the environment for you, which may take a few minutes.
+4. Click **"Create codespace on main"** (or your current branch).
+GitHub will prepare the environment based on the `.devcontainer/devcontainer.json` configuration, which may take a few minutes.
 5. Once the Codespace is ready, it will open in a browser-based VS Code editor.
+The virtual environment should be automatically activated in the terminal.
 Proceed to the **[Environment Variable Configuration](#environment-variable-configuration-env-file)** step below.

 ### Option 2: Using a Local Dev Container